staticvoidmain/notes/letting-go.md

 Today **is** special, because I turned in my resignation today after 11.7980037352215 years working for the same company.

 I've often (as in constantly) been asked "Why are you still there!?", and the truth is, I ran out of satisfying answers, so, I've decided I won't celebrate my 12 year work anniversary.
 I used to say it was the people, but most of the good people left a long time ago.
 Then I thought it was because they cared about me, but they don't.
-There's a video of me in my late early 20s floating around of Bruno asking me "Why do **YOU** work for Santander", and I sheepishly answered, "Because they let me express myself creatively."
+There's a video clip of me in my late early 20s floating around of Bruno asking me "Why do **YOU** work for Santander", and I sheepishly answer, "Because they let me express myself creatively.".
+It _is_ true, I got to express myself all the time, it just didn't _matter_ to anyone.

-Self delusion or naivete?
-You be the judge.

-Finally, it came.
+## Finally, it came.

 **I'm scared.**

-I didn't want to leave because it's scary out there, and this place had not prepared me for life on the outside.
+I didn't want to leave because it's _scary_ out there, and this place has not prepared me for life on the outside.

 # Dropping Out

+I think a large portion of my insecurities came from my decision to leave school early.
+It has definitely left me feeling inadequate **even though** I work with college grads every day, and mentor college students every summer, and I **know** I don't have anything to feel inferior about, the little HR recruiting gate-keepers don't know or care about that shit.

+> Unfortunately all of the roles I’m currently working on do require a degree in computer science (or related field) to be considered for the role.

+Thanks... thanks a lot.

 ## I did it for the money

 _TL;DR_

+- I was 22.
 - The money was too good.
 - The classes were good but not great.
-- The commute was brutal.
+- The commute sucked.

 Incentives work, but not always in the way you expect.
-When someone says "You can have a fulltime salary now, or continue to be underpaid and finish your degree..." that's an out I would wager few college students would begrudge me for taking.
+When someone says "You can have a full-time salary now, or continue to be underpaid and finish your degree..." that's an out I would wager few college students would begrudge me for taking.
 It was short-sighted ultimately, and I have paid the price for that mistake many times over.

 Learn from my mistakes kids.
 Stay in school.